anaraquelmatos/DrivenPass/README.md

 ##  :clipboard: Description

-- Allows the user to register credential, secure notes, card and wifi.
+- Allows the user to register credential, secure note, card and wifi.

 ***